 - For each DRB configured with DAPS, reconfigures the PDCP entity with separate security and ROHC functions for source and target and associates them with the RLC entities configured by source and target respectively;

 - Retains the rest of the source configurations until release of the source.

+The cell switch mechanism triggered by MAC, (i.e., LTM cell switch) requires the UE at least to reset the MAC entity.
+RLC handling depends on the network configuration.

 NOTE 2: Void.